zevaverbach/spending_summary/spending_summary.md

 ## Get Some Transactions

-Make yourself a Plaid client instance and grab some transactions from Chase:
+Make yourself a `plaid.Client` instance and grab some transactions from Chase:

 [get_some_transactions_v1.py](https://github.com/zevaverbach/spending_summary/blob/master/get_some_transactions_v1.py)